 Between 2011 and 2013, I was associate project leader for go:India a cooperation project between the University of Gothenburg and a number of Indian Universities.

-From 2009 to 2012 with a brief interlude in 2014, I was director of studies for religious studies and theology at the University of Gothenburg.
+From 2009 to 2012 with a brief interlude in 2014, and once again in 2017 until 2020, I was director of studies for religious studies and theology at the University of Gothenburg.